 Also, professionals can share plans and metrics with their partners and stakeholders through dashboards and portals that are secure, timely, and private.
 These analyses require reliable data sources (internal and external), automated data management, and skilled expertise in combining those for meaningful insights.

-What are the KPIs for sustainable procurement
+KPIs for sustainable procurement

 Each organization will choose different metrics based on what is important or material to their business and industry.
 Environmental metrics cover various activities impacting climate, waste, and energy use.
 Social and governance metrics can be more region and company-specific but have good examples to follow from leading sustainable organizations.